Box Truck Insurance: Commercial Coverage Requirements & Costs

 • Driver history – Clean MVRs lower your premium; violations and at-fault accidents raise it considerably

-• Location – States like California, New York, Florida, and Texas carry higher commercial auto premiums due to legal environments and cargo theft rates
+• Location – California, New York, Florida, and Texas carry higher commercial auto premiums due to legal environments and cargo theft rates

 • Business age – New operators pay 50–100% more than established businesses with a clean claims history

-• Cargo type – Hazardous materials, refrigerated goods, or high-value electronics increase your risk rating
+• Cargo type – Hazardous materials, refrigerated goods, electronics, or high-value freight increase your risk rating

 How to Lower Your Box Truck Insurance Costs